kofisis/tf-module-task/README.md

 module "s3bucket" {
     source = "git::https://github.com/kofisis/tf-module-task"

-    name: "name of user to create"
+    name= "name of user to create"
     bucket-name= "name of the bucket to create"

 }